mvandermerwe/Anagrams/Anagrams/Documents/README.txt

 README For the Anagrams Program

-Program should run fine.
-Nothing special implemented, and no problems found.
+Program should run fine, however, in the main class, the areAnagrams function prints two numbers that are off, so we "warm up" AnagramUtil by running it 3 times and throwing out those times.